whHal/practice/README.md

 # practice

-"A collection of learning projects and textbook exercises covering C, Python, and Bash.
+"A collection of learning projects and textbook exercises covering C, Python, and x86 Assembly.
 Each language has its own folder, with subfolders organized by source."